widgetti/solara/solara/website/pages/docs/content/00-introduction.md

 Instead of inventing a new API with an unknown track record, we take a different approach.
 We look at the JavaScript world.
 React is a technology that has proven itself for many years.
 It has shown to be an all-around good model for building complex UIs.

-React-IPywidgets is the equivalent of ReactJS for Python (and IPywidgets).
+Reacton is the equivalent of ReactJS for Python (and IPywidgets).
 It allows us to use the same reusable components and hooks as in the ReactJS ecosystem.
-Using React-IPywidgets, we build web/data applications without suffering from complex code bases.
+Using Reacton, we build web/data applications without suffering from complex code bases.

 Looking again at the JavaScript world, we see software such as NextJS is putting a framework around ReactJS.
 NextJS is more opinionated then ReactJS and adds more "batteries" such as routing.

 Solara plays a similar role as NextJS.
-It builds on top of React-IPywidgets but handles things like routing for you.
+It builds on top of Reacton but handles things like routing for you.

 But Solara is also different, it is even more opinionated than NextJS.
 The reason for this is its focus on the data-heavy Python ecosystem.
 For this reason, it comes with many components and hooks that make building beautiful data apps easier (see our API).